-2015 and beyond
+2016 and beyond

 The Board and management recognise that we have been extremely fortunate to experience a sustained period of on-field success.
 Despite this success, we continue to face many challenges and are working hard to address them.
 The requirement for ongoing innovation and improvement across all areas of our business is critical to ensuring the long-term success of the Club.
-The Club is continually looking for new ways to grow our revenue and contain expenses so that we can continue to be well placed financially in a competitive environment that is changing at an unprecedented rate; something we are actively planning for and consider vital to ongoing business sustainability.
+The Club is continually looking for new ways to grow our revenue and contain expenses so that we can continue to be well placed financially in a competitive environment that is changing at an unprecedented rate.